 Before you got pregnant, how did you feel about your boobs?

-I was obsessed with my boobs.
+I was obsessed with mine.
 Ironically, I have been a little boob obsessed my whole life.
 When I was in middle school, I tortured myself daily wondering when my boobs would grow.
 I prayed for my period because I thought getting a period meant getting boobs (it didn’t).
 I had one dirty little training bra that I refused to let my mom wash because I only had one and I refused to take it off.

 In college I gained the freshman 15, which turned into the college 30 and my boobs came in full force.
 Always looking down at the ground.
 But, I could hitch them up and put them on display.
 They were a wonderful distraction from my soft tummy and they earned me a lot of attention.
 But I still hated them.
 I hated my body.
 I hated myself.

-Your body let you down.
+Maybe you feel as if your body let you down.
 Again.

 “Figures” you said, “my body has never been able to do anything right.”

-After years of hating the odd shape of your breasts, wondering why your areola are so big, wondering why one breast is so much smaller than the other, you struggled to breastfeed.
-“Figures,” you said.
-“They were always ugly and worthless.”
+Maybe after years of hating the odd shape of your breasts, wondering why your areola are so big, wondering why one breast is so much smaller than the other, you struggled to breastfeed.

 “Figures,” you said.
 “Nothing about my birth went right.
 Why would breastfeeding be any different?”

 But to all of you who have heard this voice in your head confirming what you always “knew” to be true of your breasts and your body, I ask you this:

-You love her.
-You pick her up and kiss her on the head and tell her that her body is strong and beautiful.
-You tell her than she will trip and fall, but she must always get back up and trust that her body will carry her wherever she wants to go.
+If your child falls at the playground and skins their knee, you love them.
+You pick them up and kiss them on the head and tell them that their body is strong and resilient.
+You tell them, “you will trip and fall, but you must always get back up and trust that your body will carry your wherever you want to go.”

-Love your breasts.
+If you have never liked your breasts and you are trying really hard to breastfeed, but you have had set back after set back, love your breasts.
 Tell them that they are beautiful and bountiful.
 Praise them for the milk that they make.
 Thank them for the emotional bond they have allowed you to have with your baby.
-Tell them that no matter what happens in life, the 3 of you are in this together, so no matter what the set back, you will carry them wherever you go.
+Tell them that no matter what happens in life, the three of you are in this together, so no matter what the set back, you will carry them wherever you go.